mochoy/personal-site/src/assets/blog/how_to_land_an_internship/how_to_land_an_internship.md

 Instead, recognize that there are so many opportunies to grow.
 EE is a very broad and deep field, many people way smarter than both of us combined have spent their entire lives studying this stuff and there's still way more out there.
 Use this to humble yourself and as motivation to push yourself to learn more, but at the same time, don't underestimate yourself and put yourself out there because you never know what amazing opportunies are waiting for you right around the corner.

+## What's the Worst that can Happen?

+There's so much to gain yet so little to lose.
+What's the worst that can happen?
+You embarrass yourself in front of some random recruiter who sees 1000 people a day and won't remember you five minutes later?
+And what's the best that can happen?
+You land an awesome internship that catapults your career forward.
+That risk/reward ratio is off the charts, there's no risk and so much reward.

 ## No Experience is Useless Experience

 The best way to learn many things is to experience it yourself, and this is again true for the application process.
 This guide may serve as a reference for you, but keep in mind that this guide was based off of my experiences and there's a pretty good chance you're not me living through my exact same situation.